 A great way to explore the entire length of the Promenade is to hire a bike, in-line skates, or scooter.
 There is a designated cycle lane to ride in full safety.

 La Vielle Ville is the oldest part of the city and is divided from the port area by Castle Hill.

-Nice’s Old Town is a made like a web of narrow alleyways filled with shops and small restaurants.
+Nice’s Old Town is made like a web of narrow alleyways filled with shops and small restaurants.
 It is interesting to look at the architecture which is very Italian in style as Nice did not become French until 1820.

 To enjoy the old town even more, I suggest checking out the area with a local guide.
 These are the most convenient and best-rated tours: